CBPFGMS/cbpfgms.github.io/pbiali/README.md

-# GMS BI: CBPF Allocations, line graph
+# GMS BI: Allocation Trends

 Data visualisation for the Country-based Pooled Funds (CBPF) allocations in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-allocations) .
 The datavis contains several elements:

 - A main area for the multi-line graph showing the allocations over the years ;
 - A set of small multiples of multi-line graphs that work as buttons, allowing the user to select one or more CBPFs;
-- Two control buttons at the bottom for sorting the small multiples and a button for downloading a CSV with the data;
+- Two buttons at the top right hand side, for downloading the CSV file and for displaying a description of the chart;
+- Two radio buttons at the bottom for sorting the small multiples.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbiali.png" width="450">